anhvupt/minimum-aka-medium-clone/README.md

 # Minimum AKA Medium Clone

-A simple clone of Medium.com, built as a demo application for job interview purposes.
-The application is built using modern technologies, and showcases the ability to design, implement and deploy a scalable web application.
+Minimum is a lightweight clone of Medium, built with .NET Core, MongoDB, and React.
+It allows users to create and manage content, discover new posts, and interact with the community.
+This repository provides a starting point for building a scalable and modular blogging platform, with emphasis on simplicity and performance.

 ## Requirements